 Lesotho is a small, landlocked, and mountainous economy, which is entirely surrounded by South Africa.
 This geographic particularity has an important impact on Lesotho’s economy.

-Lesotho's top export products include non-industrial diamonds and articles of apparel and clothing, including trousers, pullovers, and t-shirts.
+Lesotho's top export products are diamonds, articles of apparel and clothing (including trousers, pullovers, and t-shirts) and water.

-Neighbouring South Africa is the most important trade partner for Lesotho, accounting for a share of about 54.6%.
-The EU is the second most important export market with a share of 17.7%, followed by the US (16.3%).
+Neighbouring South Africa is the most important trade partner for Lesotho, accounting for a share of about 63% (2023), and in particular is the largest supplier to Lesotho (80% of Lesotho's imports in 2023 came from South Africa).
+The EU is the most important export market with a share of 45% in 2023, followed by South Africa (33%) and the US (20%).

 Lesotho’s economy is highly intertwined with South Africa with which is shares a number of infrastructure systems.
 The main industries include diamond mining, food, beverages, textiles, and handicrafts.
-The government is Lesotho's largest employer and public expenditures account for more than half of the country's GDP. n 2021, agriculture contributed around 6.2% to the GDP, the service sector contributed 56.6% and 30.7% the industry .
+The government is Lesotho's largest employer and public expenditure accounts for more than a third of the country's GDP.
+In 2023, agriculture contributed around 7% to the GDP, the service sector contributed 51%, and industry 29%.

-Remittances are highly important to Lesotho and contribute almost 25% to the country's GDP.
+Remittances are highly important to Lesotho and contributed almost 23% to the country's GDP in 2023.
 Remittances mostly originate in South Africa, where a large share of Lesotho’s workforce is employed.

 Only a small fraction of Lesotho's exports to the European market are eligible for EBA preferences.